The Summit of the Gods: Animated film

 In January 2015, an international co-production was announced between French Julianne Films, Belgian Walking The Dog and Luxembourg Mélusine Productions to create an animated film based on The Summit of the Gods. Éric Valli and Jean-Christophe Roger were set direct the film, with Didier Brunner as producer.
 In June 2020, it was announced the film would instead be directed by Patrick Imbert, with scripts by Imbert, Magali Pouzol, and Jean-Charles Ostorero, and music composed by Amine Bouhafa.
-In August 2021, Netflix announced that it will be distributing the film to select movie theaters in the United States on November 24, 2021.
-It will then be followed by its streaming service debut on November 30.
+In August 2021, Netflix announced that it would be distributing the film to select movie theaters in the United States on November 24, 2021, followed by its streaming service debut on November 30.